asinger/mongrel2j/README.md

   /**
    * A very fast tnetstring parser and dumper (serializers/deserializer).
 Parsing
    * produces no side affect garbage for all core tnetstring types (except for tnetstring
-   * floating poing numbers).
+   * floating point numbers).
 Each data element is parsed directly from the tnetstring
    * byte array range without converstion to intermediate String or temporary object holders.<br><br>
    *
    * Supports the full tnetstrings spec as of 2011/3/16 (blobs, dicts, lists, integers,